jonnonz1/nz-statute-book/acts/public/1908/river-boards-act-1908.md

 # River Boards Act 1908
-_Consolidation as at 2008-09-10_
+_Consolidation as at 2013-07-01_

 > An Act to consolidate certain enactments of the General Assembly relating to the constitution of River Boards and the construction of river works

 ### 1 Short Title, etc
 (1) The Short Title of this Act is the River Boards Act 1908.
 (2) This Act is a consolidation of the enactments mentioned in Schedule 1 hereto, and with respect to those enactments the following provisions shall apply:
-  (a) All river districts and River Boards subsisting under those enactments on the coming into operation of this Act shall be deemed to be constituted under this Act as the same river districts and Boards under this Act:
+  (a) all river districts and River Boards subsisting under those enactments on the coming into operation of this Act shall be deemed to be constituted under this Act as the same river districts and Boards under this Act:
-  (b) All members and Chairmen of Boards in office on the coming into operation of this Act shall, subject to the provisions of this Act, continue in office until the coming into office of their successors under this Act:
+  (b) all members and Chairmen of Boards in office on the coming into operation of this Act shall, subject to the provisions of this Act, continue in office until the coming into office of their successors under this Act:
-  (c) All Corporations, Proclamations, Orders in Council, orders, warrants, petitions, special orders, regulations, resolutions, rolls, lists, ratebooks, rates, records, instruments, offices, appointments, and generally all acts of authority which originated under any of the said enactments or any enactment thereby repealed, and are subsisting or in force on the coming into operation of this Act, shall enure for the purposes of this Act as fully and effectually as if they had originated under the corresponding provisions of this Act, and accordingly shall, where necessary, be deemed to have so originated:
+  (c) all Corporations, Proclamations, Orders in Council, orders, warrants, petitions, special orders, regulations, resolutions, rolls, lists, ratebooks, rates, records, instruments, offices, appointments, and generally all acts of authority which originated under any of the said enactments or any enactment thereby repealed, and are subsisting or in force on the coming into operation of this Act, shall enure for the purposes of this Act as fully and effectually as if they had originated under the corresponding provisions of this Act, and accordingly shall, where necessary, be deemed to have so originated:
-  (d) All matters and proceedings commenced under any such enactment, and pending or in progress on the coming into operation of this Act, may be continued, completed, and enforced under this Act.
+  (d) all matters and proceedings commenced under any such enactment, and pending or in progress on the coming into operation of this Act, may be continued, completed, and enforced under this Act.

 ### 2 Interpretation
 In this Act, if not inconsistent with the context,—When anything is required to be published, or publicly notified, or public notice of anything is to be given, it is meant that a notice thereof shall be published in some newspaper circulating in the county or river district; or, where there is no such newspaper, then that printed placards containing the notice shall be affixed to public places in the county or river district.